 The unquestionable advantage of Poznan is the international airport Poznan-Ławica within the city's borders, which offers connections with multiple air hubs across Europe.
 Travellers may fly directly to London, Copenhagen, Munich, Frankfurt, Kiev and Warsaw.

 Poznan is a compact city with modern public transport.
-Poznan has now 19 tramway lines (18 daytime and 1 night line) and 83 bus lines (64 daytime lines and 19 night lines).
+Poznan has now 21 tramway lines (19 daytime and 2 night lines) and 79 bus lines (58 daytime lines and 21 night lines).
 Poznan additionally offers a system of city bikes - in 2018, bikes were rented over 1.65 million times.
-The Poznan City Bike system consists of 113 renting stations and 1 227 bicycles.
-Users may also use the no-station system of bicycles of the 4th generation.
+The Poznan City Bike system consists of 113 renting stations and almost 2,000 bicycles (including approx. 800 4th generation bicycles).

 Furthermore, there are hundreds of vehicles and electric scooters which may be rented for minutes.